All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-This has mostly been a drive through state, coming or going to D.C to visit my sister or eventually moving her out of D.C.
-There is something so beautiful in these dense trees, curvy highways and also causing some claustrophobic feelings!
-Being from Colorado in the open vastness, a place like West Virginia can do that to you.
+This has been mostly a drive through state, coming or going to D.C.
 I would love to come back and visit some of the historical sights.
-On this venture my mom, sister and I were making a quick trip back to Colorado. driving through the night as you can see by the time stamp on the photo.
-Always an adventure with my mom or sister, or both!
-I love it!!
+On this adventure I was making my way back to Colorado, driving through the night as you can see by the time stamp on the photo.
+Always an adventure!

 Jennifer Kaye xoxo